Entanglement complexity of spanning pairs of lattice polygons: Introduction

 Given $k \geq 1$, suppose that $F$ is a function $F:\mathcal{L}^k\rightarrow [0,\infty)$ satisfying: \begin{itemize} \item[(1)] if $U\in \mathcal{L}^k$ is an unlink, $F(U)=0$; \item[(2)] there exists a knot $K$ such that for any link $L\in \mathcal{L}^k$ containing $m$ factors having knot-type $K$, $F(L)\geq mF(L(K))$, where $L(K)$ is defined in Figure \ref{fig:L(K)separated}. \end{itemize} Then, $F$ is a good measure of $k$-component spanning link complexity. \end{restatable}

+In Section \ref{subsec:additional}, we establish that the genus, the number of prime factors, the span of the Alexander polynomial and the log of the number of $p$-colorings each satisfy the conditions of Theorem \ref{thm:moregoodmeasures} and hence are good measures.

+Although Theorem \ref{thm:LinkMeasureToGoodMeasure} and Theorem \ref{thm:moregoodmeasures} generate many examples of good measures of $k$-component spanning link complexity, there are other good measures that do not meet the hypotheses of either of these theorems, for example the splitting number.
+The splitting number of a link is defined to be the minimum number of crossing changes between distinct components that are required to convert the link into a split link.
+In Proposition \ref{Prop:splittingGood} of Section \ref{subsec:additional}, we show that the splitting number is a good measure of 2-component spanning link complexity and that it cannot meet the hypotheses of either Theorem \ref{thm:LinkMeasureToGoodMeasure} or Theorem \ref{thm:moregoodmeasures}.

-For 2SAPs, we assume from here onwards that we have an $(N,M)$-tube $\tube=\tube_{N,M}$ where $M\geq N\geq 1$ and $M+N\geq 3$.
+Having determined a range of good measures of spanning link complexity, we next consider the implications for 2SAPs in an $(N,M)$-tube $\tube=\tube_{N,M}$ where from here on we assume $M\geq N\geq 1$ and $M+N\geq 3$.
 To determine which links are embeddable as a 2SAP in a given tube, we introduce a constrained version of the trunk complexity for a 2-component link $L=K_1\cup K_2$ which we call Equal-height-trunk (EH-trunk) (a precise definition is given in Section \ref{Sec:EHTrunk}).
 The modification of the definition of trunk is necessary for the study of 2SAPs due to the restrictions on the span of each component.
 In Section \ref{Sec:EHTrunk}, we prove the following theorem.

 \begin{restatable}{thm}{equalheight} A nontrivial 2-component link can be confined in a $M\times N$ tube in such a way that each component has the same span if and only if \text{EH-trunk}$(L) < (M+1)(N+1)$. \end{restatable}